0

 Our current formulation targets four high-prevalence polymers in the human body: PET, PE, PP, and PS.
 In collaboration with leading academic partners, we are conducting early-stage validation studies to assess enzyme activity, stability, and biocompatibility in biologically relevant systems.

-03 Team
+03 Team and Advisory Board

-• Paul Swartzendruber founded Elora Therapeutics to address one of the most overlooked threats to human health–microplastic accumulation in the body.
+• Paul Swartzendruber founded Elora Therapeutics to address one of the most overlooked threats to human health: microplastic accumulation in the body.
 With a background spanning early-stage product development and business, international policy, and now biotechnology commercialization, Paul brings a multidisciplinary lens to therapeutic innovation.

 • Bruce Auerbach serves as a strategic advisor to Elora Therapeutics, offering guidance on therapeutic development and early-stage clinical planning.
-With over two decades of experience in pharmaceutical R&D—including as co-founder and president of AlphaCore Pharma—Bruce brings deep expertise in translational science, SBIR funding, and successful biotech exits.
+With over two decades of experience in pharmaceutical R&D, including as co-founder and president of AlphaCore Pharma, Bruce brings deep expertise in translational science, SBIR funding, and successful biotech exits.

 As co-founder and president of AlphaCore Pharma, he utilized SBIRs, angel investments, and CRADA’s with the NIH to develop a biologic for the treatment of acute coronary syndromes.
 Following a successful Phase 1 clinical trial, AlphaCore was acquired by MedImmune, a subsidiary of AstraZeneca.
 Prior to starting AlphaCore, he was an Associate Research Fellow at Pfizer specializing in drug discovery and early clinical development, with a concentration in dyslipidemia and metabolic diseases.